exaland/mysendingbox-node/README.md

 Here's a general overview of the Seeuletter services available, click through to read more.

-Please read through the official [API Documentation](https://docs.seeuletter.com/) to get a complete sense of what to expect from each endpoint.
+Please read through the official [API Documentation](https://docs.mysendingbox.fr/) to get a complete sense of what to expect from each endpoint.

 ### Registration

-First, you will need to first create an account at [Seeuletter.com](https://www.seeuletter.com/signup) and obtain your Test and Live API Keys.
+First, you will need to first create an account at [Seeuletter.com](https://www.mysendingbox.fr/signup) and obtain your Test and Live API Keys.

-Once you have created an account, you can access your API Keys from the [Settings Panel](https://www.seeuletter.com/app/dashboard/keys).
+Once you have created an account, you can access your API Keys from the [Settings Panel](https://www.mysendingbox.fr/app/dashboard/keys).

 ### Installation

-seeuletter-node can be installed through the npm:
+mysendingbox-node can be installed through the npm:

 ```
-$ npm install -S seeuletter
+$ npm install -S mysendingbox
 ```

 To build and install from the latest source:

 ```
-$ git clone git@github.com:Seeuletter/seeuletter-node.git
+$ git clone git@github.com:exaland/mysendingbox-node.git
 $ npm install
 ```